 Meet Your Faculty and Directors

 All programs in the Division of Education at Edgewood College are offered within the context of a liberal arts educational framework and in keeping with the Dominican values of truth, compassion, justice, partnership and community.
-We invite you to learn about our faculty and directors here and, better yet, to contact them if you have questions or wish to get to know them.
+Our vision is that we aim to create equity in education.
+We invite you to learn about our faculty and staff here and, better yet, to contact them if you have questions or wish to get to know them.

 Tom Holub is the Director of the department of Curriculum and Instruction and a professor in the Division of Education.
 He routinely teaches Education 306, 614, 671A, and 616.
 Tom has facilitated a partnership with Cabrini Green, in Chicago, IL and has hosted two Wisconsin Department of Public Instruction grants at Edgewood.
 Tom recently returned from a visiting scholar experience at the U.S Holocaust Museum in Washington, DC and is interested in patterns of oppression toward individuals with disabilities.

 Suzanne serves as the Director of the EdD and MA Educational Leadership programs.
 She leads the EdD Research and Writing Center by coordinating consultation and academic writing programming.
 She is also a Sr. Lecturer who teaches courses in both the Higher Education and Leadership Studies and Doctoral Completion concentrations.
 Suzanne’s research interests focus on gender inclusive leadership, ethical leadership, and ethical leadership development.
 She brings over 20 years teaching experience that spans from 6th grade to post-secondary education and in diverse settings.
 She is a first-generation student who earned her BA from the College of St. Benedict, her MA from Cardinal Stritch University, and her EdD from Edgewood College.